connorabbas/laravel-primevue-starter-kit-docs/src/features/layouts.md

 ## Sidebar Layout

-The header layout is used by default, to use the sidebar update `resources/js/layouts/AppLayout.vue`:
+The header layout is used by default, to use the sidebar layout update `resources/js/layouts/AppLayout.vue`:

 ```vue
 <script setup>